 2. Proposed new mineral aggregate operations or the expansion of existing mineral aggregate operations in "sterilized" mineral aggregate deposits (as shown on Appendix Maps), as identified in the Huron County Aggregate Resource Strategy, 2005, will not be supported.
 Amendments to this plan and the implementing zoning by-law are discouraged.

-6. Review of Required Plans Under the Aggregate Resources Act on surrounding properties.
-The Township may request that specific conditions be attached to the license.
+6. Review of Required Plans Under the Aggregate Resources Act

 All plans meeting the requirements of the Aggregate Resources Act licensing process, will be circulated to the County, Township and the Maitland Valley Conservation Authority to review.